Işın Önol: Exhibitions and projects

 The Zip Code Memory Project (2020–2022): The Zip Code Memory Project, an initiative based at Columbia University, has played a significant role in addressing the impact of the COVID-19 pandemic on vulnerable communities in New York City.
 The New York Times described the project as an effort to "use art to help New York heal, particularly from the disparate impact of the pandemic on vulnerable communities."
-The project focuses on community engagement, addressing collective grief and rage through workshops, public events, and the Imagine Repair exhibition, which was curated by Işın Önol at the Cathedral of St. John the Divine.
+The project focuses on community engagement, addressing collective grief and rage through workshops, public events, and the Imagine Repair exhibition, which was curated by Önol at the Cathedral of St. John the Divine.
 Additionally, the project's methodology combines artistic and theatrical practices with a broad theoretical and holistic understanding of trauma and grief.
-As described in an article from CulturaUNAM, the project "combina las prácticas artísticas y teatrales con una amplia comprensión teórica y holística del trauma, el duelo, la memoria corporal, y hemos pedido a artistas que propongan talleres abiertos a los participantes, concebidos como co-creadores" (combines artistic and theatrical practices with a broad theoretical and holistic understanding of trauma, grief, and bodily memory, asking artists to propose workshops open to participants, conceived as co-creators).
 Participating artists included Kamal Badhey, Jordan Cruz, Maria José Contreras, Rafael Lozano-Hemmer, Chelsea Knight, Susan Meiselas, Lorie Novak, Desiree Rios, Carrie Mae Weems, Deborah Willis, and participants of the Zip Code Memory Project.
 Performers and speakers included Alicia Grullon, Marie Howe, Fred Moten, Amyra Léon, Rev. Juan Carlos Ruiz, George Emilio Sanchez, Noni Carter, Imani Uzuri, and a concert by Reverend Billy and the Stop Shopping Choir.

 Sinopale - International Sinop Biennial: Önol has been a key figure in the Sinopale, the International Sinop Biennial in Sinop, Turkey, serving on the curatorial and organizational team during the 2012, 2014, and 2021-2022 editions.
 The biennial is known for its focus on socially engaged art practices that involve local communities and address issues of cultural memory and identity.